 Additionally, the following elements may be undertaken if appropriate:

 Dyslexia Lincs provides a full diagnostic assessment of dyslexia for children and young people [5-18 years] in the Lincolnshire area.
 The diagnostic assessment will identify strengths and areas for development in relation to the difficulties your child is experiencing.
 It will also identify ways in which s/he could be helped to overcome those difficulties.

-A full diagnostic assessment usually takes around three and a half hours to complete, including a short refreshment break.
+A full diagnostic assessment usually takes around four hours to complete, including a short refreshment break.
 Alternatively the assessment may be undertaken in two shorter sessions on separate days, if preferred.

 Following the assessment session, a comprehensive dyslexia assessment report will be provided, usually within 10 working days.
 This will include a table of standardised test results, full details of tests taken and responses to the tests, a summary of significant strengths and weaknesses, a conclusion based on performance in the assessment, and general recommendations.
 In addition, a separate individual teaching programme [for younger students] or recommendations for additional support [for older students] will also be provided.

 The assessment report will document the evidence for the conclusions reached and will recommend strategies that can be used to help your child achieve his/her potential.
 The report can be given to the school’s SENCo or Headteacher when asking for additional or specialised help for your child, and its findings will be the basis of discussions with the school about how all parties can work together in the future to achieve the best outcomes.

 The assessment report can be used by the school to help create an Individual support plan for your child.
 Strengths, weaknesses and recommendations for learning approaches can be transferred directly into targets and provision for teaching and support.
 A school may also accept the report as evidence for Access Arrangements in examinations, although it is important to note that this is at the school’s discretion.